ml-jku/chef/index.md

 To demonstrate a real-world application, in the paper we further considered 50-shot cross-domain settings in the field of toxicity prediction.
 Around 50 available measurements is a typical scenario when a new high-quality assay is introduced in drug design.
 Here, CHEF significantly outperforms all traditional approaches demonstrating great potential for applications in computational drug discovery.
-There are many more few-shot tasks where CHEF and the concept of representation fusion can be applied.
+However, there are many more few-shot tasks out there, to which CHEF and the concept of representation fusion can be applied.
 It is up to you to test it out :)

 # Links